 The Federal Reserve System is overseen by a board of governors, known as the Federal Reserve Board.
 The president of the United States appoints the seven governors, each of whom serves a fourteen-year term (the terms are staggered).
 A chair and vice chair lead the board for terms of four years each.
 The most important work of the board is participating in the Federal Open Market Committee to set monetary policy, like interest rate levels and macroeconomic policy.
 The board also oversees a network of twelve regional Federal Reserve Banks, each of which serves as a “banker’s bank” for the country’s financial institutions.

 The Role of the Federal Reserve Chair

 If you have read or watched the news for the past several years, perhaps you have heard the names Janet Yellen, Ben Bernanke, or Alan Greenspan.
-Bernanke and Greenspan are recent past chairs of the board of governors of the Federal Reserve System; Yellen is the current chair (Figure 16.22).
+Bernanke, Greenspan, and Yellen are all recent past chairs of the board of governors of the Federal Reserve System; Bernanke, Greenspan, and Yellen (Figure 16.21) are all recent past chairs of the board of governors of the Federal Reserve System; Jerome Powell is the current chair.
 The role of the Fed chair is one of the most important in the country.
 By raising or lowering banks’ interest rates, the chair has the ability reduce inflation or stimulate growth.
 The Fed’s dual mandate is to keep inflation low (under 2 percent) and unemployment low (below 5 percent), but efforts to meet these goals can often lead to contradictory monetary policies.